Description

 $request->queryString();

-Returns the query string part of the request.
+Returns the query string portion of the request.

-The url() method returns the URL without Query parameters.
+The url() method returns the URL without the Query parameters.

 $request->url();

-The fullUrl() method returns the URL with Query parameters.
+The fullUrl() method returns the URL with the Query parameters.

 $request->fullUrl();